colbychapman3/Nick_the_Great/memory-bank/progress.md

 - ⏳ **Test Unified Agent:** Ensure all components work together. - Assumed successful based on successful startup of Agent Core and Backend.
 - ✅ Pushed changes to GitHub.
 - ✅ Downgraded Node.js version in backend and pushed to GitHub.
+- ✅ Added AGENT_CORE_HOST and AGENT_CORE_PORT to render.yaml and pushed to GitHub.
 - ⏳ Implement strategy execution UI
 - ⏳ Add resource allocation functionality
 - ⏳ Implement monitoring dashboard